-Model-based methods, in particular interpolation-based trust-region methods, have been shown to be more efficient and robust than direct search on a relatively well-representative test suit of unconstrained optimization problems [10].
-Although this has been known among researchers who have tested both classes of methods, these recent results for piecewise smooth and noisy problems are nevertheless relatively surprising.
-One of the key ingredients of these model-based implementations is the use of quadratic models computed in an underdetermined form (using fewer points than the number of basis components) but enforcing the Frobenius norm of the Hessian (or of the variation in the Hessian) of the models to be as small as possible.
+Model-based methods, in particular interpolation-based trust-region methods, have been shown to be more efficient and robust than direct search on a reasonably representative test suite of unconstrained optimization problems [10].
+Although this has been known among researchers who have tested both classes of methods, the recent results in [10] for piecewise smooth and noisy problems are nevertheless relatively surprising.
+One of the key ingredients of these model-based implementations is the use of quadratic models computed in an underdetermined form (using fewer points than the number of basis components) but enforcing the Frobenius norm of the Hessian model (or its variation) to be as small as possible.